 Services in scope

-For a list of Microsoft online services in audit scope, see Microsoft Azure Compliance Offerings or the Azure K-ISMS certificate:
+For a list of Microsoft cloud services in audit scope, see the Azure K-ISMS certificate or Cloud services in audit scope:

 The Azure K-ISMS certification covers 80 controls for information security based on the new ISMS-P certification system.
 It is effective for three years from the certification date with an annual reassessment by KISA, the certifying body.